Rimo0/OpenMPRDP-CLI-Python/README.md

 6. copy the old ban list to the OpenMPRDB home directory
 7. modify this parameter "min_point_toban = 0" in generate_ban_list.py.
 This is to add players whose reputation score is lower than this number to the ban list,the default value is 0
 8. run generate_ban_list.py to generate a new ban list
-9. old ban list will be saved in fold "backup"
+9. old ban list will be saved in folder "backup"

 ### Create / delete submit
 1. you need to register first. run register.py to register yourself